DPRL/min/pen_entry/Documentation.md

 Classification requests are sent using AJAX.
 The requests are XML, each object is responsible for generating an XML representation of itself by defining a `toXML()` function.
-Responses from the classification servers come back as XML and are used by m<sub>in</sub> to match the SVG objects to their segment equivalents.
+Responses from the classification servers come back as XML and are used by min to match the SVG objects to their segment equivalents.

 Each object has a unique object ID as well as a set ID that can be shared between